William Steig

-William Steig (/staɪɡ/ STYGHE; November 14, 1907 – October 3, 2003) was an American cartoonist, illustrator and writer of children's books, best known for the picture book Shrek!, which inspired the film series of the same name, as well as others that included Sylvester and the Magic Pebble, Abel's Island, and Doctor De Soto.
-He was the U.S. nominee for the biennial and international Hans Christian Andersen Awards, as both a children's book illustrator in 1982 and a writer in 1988.
+William Steig (/staɪɡ/ STYGHE; November 14, 1907 – October 3, 2003) was an American cartoonist, illustrator, and children's book author best known for his picture book Shrek, which inspired the film series of the same name.
+Steig was a prolific contributor of both cartoons and cover illustrations for The New Yorker magazine, and he developed a style of less humorous line drawings that became common on greeting cards as well as in his several published collections.

+Steig began writing children's books at age 61, and went on to publish more than 30 other than Shrek, including Sylvester and the Magic Pebble, Abel's Island, CDC?, and Doctor De Soto.
+Steig was the U.S. nominee for the biennial and international Hans Christian Andersen Awards, as both a children's book illustrator in 1982 and a writer in 1988.

-Early life
+Early life and education

 Steig was born in Brooklyn, New York, in 1907, and grew up in the Bronx.
-His parents were Polish-Jewish immigrants from Lemberg, Austria-Hungary; both socialists.
+His parents were Polish-Jewish immigrants from Lemberg, Austria-Hungary, and were both socialists.
 His father, Joseph Steig, was a house painter, and his mother, Laura Ebel Steig, was a seamstress who encouraged his artistic leanings.
+"My parents didn't want their sons to become laborers, because we'd be exploited by businessmen, and they didn't want us to become businessmen, because then we'd exploit the laborers", Steig later said.
+"Since we couldn't afford to study professions, we were encouraged to be artists."

-As a child, Steig dabbled in painting and was an avid reader of literature.
-Among other works, he was said to have been especially fascinated by Pinocchio.
-In addition to his artistic endeavors, Steig also did well at athletics, being a member of the collegiate All-American water polo team.
-He graduated from Townsend Harris High School at 15 but never completed college, though Steig attended three schools, spending two years at City College of New York, three years at the National Academy of Design, and a mere five days at the Yale School of Art before dropping out of each one.
+As a child, Steig dabbled in painting and was fascinated by literature, especially Pinocchio.
+He was an avid athlete, participating in touch football, swimming, and a collegiate All-American water polo team.
+At age 15, Steig graduated from Townsend Harris Hall Prep School.
+He was uninterested in schoolwork and never completed college despite attending three institutions, spending two years at City College of New York, three years at the National Academy of Design, and a mere five days at the Yale School of Art before dropping out of each one.